TER et panneaux solaires en paysage

 stations, plus industrial and tertiary buildings

 SNCF Renouvelables is set to take its place as a key player in regional industrial development.
 In 2024 it signed the French State’s Solar Pact, designed to encourage the emergence of a nationwide photovoltaic industry—a major focus of industrial development in the years ahead.
 The company has also established contact with other key actors including prefectures, Enedis, SER (the professional body promoting renewable energy nationwide), and UFE (the professional association representing the interests of the electricity sector in France).
-SNCF Group has now been identified as a producer of electricity.
+SNCF Group has now been identified as a player to be reckoned with.

 Mini Demonstrators now being deployed